tommy351/tsc-multi/README.md

 Rebuild all projects.

+### `--maxWorkers`

+Specify the maximum number of concurrent workers.

 ## Caveats

 - Only file extension can be renamed currently.
 - Only CommonJS and ESM are tested currently, AMD, UMD or SystemJS modules may have issues.
 - When workers read/write type declaration files (`.d.ts`), there are few chances that TypeScript compiler might read files that is writing by other workers.
 This usually only happens on machines with poor IO performance.
+Set `maxWorkers` to `1` may help.

 ## License